 The king’s army raided Berwick and the Isle of Man but achieved limited success.
 However, James II regrouped in 1460 and attempted to recapture Roxburgh.
 During this campaign, the king used Burgundian cannons to assault the castle.
 On August 3, while James stood beside one of his cannons, it exploded.
 Mortally wounded by the explosion, the king died shortly after.

-James II began his reign under his nobility’s control.
+James II of Scotland began his reign under his nobility’s control.
 Through his efforts, the king gradually overcame each of them.
 By breaking the nobility so thoroughly, James ensured that his successors wouldn’t face such a threat again.
 Using the defeated noble’s wealth, the king consolidated his power.
 Having re-established royal authority in Scotland, James left a secure kingdom for his heir, James III.

 Oram, R. (2006).
 The Kings & Queens of Scotland.
 Gloucestershire: Tempus.